OuhscBbmc/redcap-manual-v1/check/testing.md

 ### Test the survey yourself {#sec-check-testing-before-yourself}

+_Test the survey yourself_

 * Many times, omissions or errors can be found by testing the survey/instrument yourself.
 * Enter test data.
 If you are testing a survey, follow along with the paper survey and see if it matches with what is in REDCap.
 * Review the data you just entered and see if the data is what you expected.
 * Check all branching logic and make sure the fields that are supposed to become available to the respondent actually open up for data entry.

+## Select Testers {#sec-check-testing-others}

-## When you decide you are ready to have individuals enter test data on your instrument or survey, select the individual(s) that you want to test your project {#sec-check-testing-others}
+_When you decide you are ready to have individuals enter test data on your instrument or survey, select the individual(s) that you want to test your project_

+### First Tester {#sec-check-testing-others-person}

-### Have at least one other person enter test data in your instruments or survey. {#sec-check-testing-others-person}
+Ask at least one other person to enter test data in your instruments or survey_

 * Sometimes the person creating the project is too close to it and can't see its limitations.
 A second, third or fourth set of eyes is crucial, and they can enter many test records with different scenarios in mind.
 * Could any of the items be misunderstood by a naïve user?
 * Check the data entered to see if the questions meet the goals of the project?
 Example:
   * If people with diabetes need to answer extra questions, has the branching logic been set up correctly so that those items only appear when someone says they have diabetes?
 Your tester(s) should enter data for different kinds of study participants.
 This step is important to complete before a project is moved into production because you may not be able to test changes in branching logic at a later point.
 * Does the survey work equally well on a cell phone vs. a computer?
-Having multiple testers will allow testing on different platforms.
+Having multiple testers will allow you to have them test the project on different platforms.
 * Is there enough room in the text box for answers or do you need to change it to a notes box?

 _Testing a public survey_